 Each runner must be accompanied by a support vehicle/crew who can supply food and water and support to the runner during and throughout the race.
 One pacer at a time may also accompany the runner.
 This pacer can also share in crewing/driving the support vehicle.

 Support Vehicle and Crew & Pacer Rules/Details will be sent to runners within 30 days of their registrations being accepted.

-Runners completing the Denali100K course in 20hrs or under will receive a one of a kind Denali100K belt buckle and Denali100K finishers shirt.
-There will be overall men’s and woman’s winners will receive special Denali135 awards.
+Runners completing the course in 48hrs or under will receive a “wildly” unique Denali135 belt buckle and official Denali135 finishers shirt.
+The overall men’s and woman’s winners will receive special Denali135 awards.
 Denali135 Crew shirts will available for purchase.